Giants take Alabama S Xavier McKinney with 36th pick - WHIZ News

-“We had first-round value on him,” said Giants general manager Dave Gettleman, who added that the team started the round with the idea it would draft McKinney if he was available.
+“We had first-round value on him,” said Giants general manager Dave Gettleman, who added that the team started the round with the idea it would draft McKinney if he was available or possibly make a trade down.
 “We are absolutely thrilled to get him.
 He is a great kid, smart.
 He plays hard.
 He lines up the back end for us.”

 Judge first saw McKinney a couple of years ago at an Alabama spring practice.